C

 Standardizing style with the aim of aiding inspection and removing pitfalls

-Human review remains one of the best ways to ensure a body of source code indeed specifies the program which the programmer set out to write.
-Testing is usually a practical necessity, but a programmer’s ultimate goal should be a program which humans can read and understand.
-Source files which follow a single style are easier to review and audit.
+Human review remains one of the best ways to ensure a body of source code specifies the program that the programmer set out to write.
+Testing is usually a practical necessity, but a programmer’s ultimate goal should be a program that humans can read and understand.
+Source files that follow a single style are easier to review and audit.
 The pedansee utility parses source files in C and indicates whether they comply with one such style.

 :